truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 iXsystems is pleased to release TrueNAS CORE 13.0-U6!

-This is a maintenance release...
+This is a maintenance release and includes an update to the Asigra plugin, updated ports for ZFS, and fixes issues found in earlier releases.
+The improvements include:

+* Asigra plugin is updated to 14.2.0.6
+* ZFS ports are updated
-S3 service is deprecated and will be removed fully in version 13.1
+* The built-in S3 service is [deprecated]() and will be removed fully in a future release.
+Begin migrating data from the deprecated service to the **Minio** plugin.

 ### TrueNAS 13.0-U5 Changelog